 - Tubeless Tires: Use Plugkit for a temporary fix

-- Tube Tires: You would have to remove the entire tire in order to fix it
+- Tube Tires: You would have to remove the entire tire to fix it

 For tubeless tires, you need to find the hole first and remove the object that punctured the tire.
 When that has been done, you need to insert the rubber hole to fix it.
 Reinflate the tire after that according to the recommended PSI mentioned on the tire.